xXM0NST3RXx/iSQL/README.md

 To install the tool just type:

     git clone https://github.com/xXM0NST3RXx/iSQL.git

+then you must install "pip3" by running:

+    sudo apt-get install python3-pip

 To run the tool u must run it in python3 by tybing: